dfinity/motoko/design/TmpWireFormat.md

  * A `Tuple` is represented by the concatenation of the representation of its entries.
 (No need for a length field, as it can be statically determined.)
- * An `Object` is represented by the concatenation of the representation of its fields, sorted by field name.
+ * An `Object` is represented by the concatenation of the representation of its fields, sorted by IDL hash of the field name.
    (The field names are not serialized, as they are statically known.)
  * An `Option` is represented by a single byte `0` if it is `null`, or otherwise by a single byte `1` followed by the representation of the value
  * An empty tuple, the type `Null` and the type `Shared` are represented by zero bytes.
- * A `Variant` with `n` constructors sorted by constructor name is represented by a LEB128-encoded number the constructor as a number `0..n-1`, followed by the payload of the constructor.
-(Yes, obviously no subtyping here.)
+ * A `Variant` with `n` constructors sorted by IDL hash of the constructor name is represented by a LEB128-encoded number the constructor as a number `0..n-1`, followed by the payload of the constructor.

 *Example:* The ActorScript value
 ```